Submissions

 1. Cover letter to the Editor providing corresponding author's information (name, address, telephone number, and email address) and stating the category of article the manuscript represents.

-2. Title page, abstract (for original research and brief report manuscripts), up to five keywords, article, references, and acknowledgments; tables and figures in separate files (tables formatted in Word and .jpg or .tiff figures).
+2. Title page, abstract (for original research and brief report manuscripts), main text, references, up to five MeSH keywords, and acknowledgments; tables and figures in separate files (tables formatted in Word and .jpg or .tiff figures).
 Include a legend for tables and figures.
+If abbreviations are used, list and define all on a separate page.

 3. If appropriate, a copy of the permission to reproduce previously published materials from the publisher or owner of the material; permission to use photographs of identifiable subjects; and permission for the use of personal communications.